“Finding information about being a woman with Parkinson’s was challenging”

 I’m sure men experience a sense of feeling less attractive, but most cultures place a lot of emphasis on female beauty.
 Parkinson’s is largely a disease of older people and so it’s easy to feel older before you really are.
 It’s a rare spouse or partner who will say, “Yes, I find you less attractive,” but it would have helped to be able to talk to women about that.

 Facial masking can steal some of your sparkle and expressions can be misinterpreted.
 I found that a challenge at times even though my masking has been relatively minimal.
 From earliest childhood, women are taught (by their parents, teachers, mentors, peers, the media and countless other influencers) that it’s important to smile; girls and women, more than boys and men, are expected to be and appear amicable, sensitive and empathic.
-When our facial expressions don’t meet those societal expectations, people may take offense or withdraw as friends without ever even realising that they are reacting to something entirely out of our control.
+When our facial expressions don’t meet those societal expectations, people may take offence or withdraw as friends without ever even realising that they are reacting to something entirely out of our control.
 When it comes to doctors, they can assume that a woman with Parkinson’s disease is depressed because expectations of amicable expression are greater for women.

 I think it’s important for women to insist that their medical practitioners remove the word “complained” from their records.
 Doctors are often taught to write, “The patient complained of x, y or z”.
 I explain to my doctors that the word “complain” has more significant implications for women.
 Research indicates that women are heard differently in medical settings.
 Doctors may inadvertently tune out if they consider what a female patient is saying as a complaint.
 While my doctors have smiled when I’ve mentioned this, they’ve changed their approach and in two cases taught their students to do the same.
 They now write, “The patient explained, described, discussed or emphasised”.
 If nothing else, it raises their awareness to an unconscious bias.